The Craziest Things Inside Kendall Jenner’s Closet

 MORE: Kendall Jenner and Khloé Kardashian Both Debut Super-Short Bobs

-In collaboration with Vogue, the “Keeping Up with the Kardashians” star gave a 360-degree look into her closet, where she broke down all of her most prized possessions.
+In collaboration with Vogue and Condé Nast Entertainment, the “Keeping Up with the Kardashians” star gave a 360-degree look into her closet, where she broke down all of her most prized possessions.
 First up: her favorite pair of shoes.
 While we can assume the runway walker has sported some drool-worthy footwear over the years, her favorite is actually a pair of 7-inch Alaïa boots given to her from her rapper brother-in-law, Kanye West.

 Jenner’s boot fetish doesn’t end there.
 Throughout the video, the E! personality pulls out thigh-high boot after thigh-high boot, giving a little speech about each one.
 (Among her collection are stompers from Manolo Blahnik and Balenciaga.)
 The elder Jenner sister’s boot collection is so vast that she said her friends frequently attempt to raid it, until they try them on and learn that the boots are too tall for anyone without 5’10” supermodel-length legs.